CommonAccord/Cmacc-Org/Doc/G/Bonterms/Cloud-Terms/Form/Cloud-Terms.md

 Conf.Engage.Ti=Use and Protection

-Conf.Engage.sec=As recipient, each party will (a) use Confidential Information only to fulfill its obligations and exercise its rights under this Agreement, (b) not disclose Confidential Information to third parties without the discloser’s prior approval, except as permitted in this Agreement and (c) protect Confidential Information using at least the same precautions recipient uses for its own similar information and no less than a reasonable standard of care.
+Conf.Engage.sec=As recipient, each party will (a) use {_Confidential_Information} only to fulfill its obligations and exercise its rights under this {_Agreement}, (b) not disclose {_Confidential_Information} to third parties without the discloser’s prior approval, except as permitted in this {_Agreement} and (c) protect {_Confidential_Information} using at least the same precautions recipient uses for its own similar information and no less than a reasonable standard of care.

 Conf.Engage.=[G/Z/Base]

 Conf.CirculateInfo.Ti=Permitted Disclosures

-Conf.CirculateInfo.sec=The recipient may disclose Confidential Information to its employees, agents, contractors and other representatives having a legitimate need to know (including, for {_Provider}, the subcontractors referenced in Section {Misc.Subcontractor.Xnum}), provided it remains responsible for their compliance with this Section {Conf.Xnum} and they are bound to confidentiality obligations no less protective than this Section {Conf.Xnum}.
+Conf.CirculateInfo.sec=The recipient may disclose {_Confidential_Information} to its employees, agents, contractors and other representatives having a legitimate need to know (including, for {_Provider}, the subcontractors referenced in Section {Misc.Subcontractor.Xnum}), provided it remains responsible for their compliance with this Section {Conf.Xnum} and they are bound to confidentiality obligations no less protective than this Section {Conf.Xnum}.

 Conf.CirculateInfo.=[G/Z/Base]

 Conf.ExcludeInfo.Ti=Exclusions

-Conf.ExcludeInfo.sec=These confidentiality obligations do not apply to information that the recipient can document (a) is or becomes public knowledge through no fault of the recipient, (b) it rightfully knew or possessed, without confidentiality restrictions, prior to receipt from the discloser, (c) it rightfully received from a third party without confidentiality restrictions or (d) it independently developed without using or referencing Confidential Information.
+Conf.ExcludeInfo.sec=These confidentiality obligations do not apply to information that the recipient can document (a) is or becomes public knowledge through no fault of the recipient, (b) it rightfully knew or possessed, without confidentiality restrictions, prior to receipt from the discloser, (c) it rightfully received from a third party without confidentiality restrictions or (d) it independently developed without using or referencing {_Confidential_Information}.

 Conf.ExcludeInfo.=[G/Z/Base]